cyrillebertelle/cyrillebertelleWP/_research/phdsupervision.md

 * **Clément Duhart**, "Toward Organic Ambient Intelligences?
 EMMA", PhD started: 12/2012, defended on 21/06/2016.
 **Funding**: teacher at ECE, Paris
-**Current situation of the doctor** : post-doctoral fellow at the MIT Media Lab, USA.
+**Current situation of the doctor** : post-doctoral fellow at the MIT Media Lab, USA ; Founder and manager of De Vinci Innovation Center, Courbevoie, France.

 * **Mahdi Abed Salman Meslmawy**, "Efficient resources management in a distributed computer system, modeled as a dynamical complex system", PhD start: 11/2011, defended on 12 October 2015, co-supervision: Prof. Eric Sanlaville (LITIS, Le Havre)
 **Funding**: grant from Iraq in the framework of a doctoral training programme